The Best Beaches of Algarve Portugal

 Burgau Beach

-Burgau beach is one of the prettiest beaches in Algarve, Portugal with toasted golden sands and calm, serene waters.
+Burgau Beach is one of the prettiest beaches in Algarve with golden sands and calm, serene waters.
 Despite its small size, the beach is very popular during the summer with the tourists and the locals alike.
 The Burgau beach is protected from strong winds by rocky cliffs that surge out of the ocean on either side, creating a natural barrier.
+High tides are quite common on the Burgau Beach, so check the tide schedule for the day to avoid being soaked.
+At Burgau Beach there are many beach bars, cafes, and restaurants that offer sweeping views of the beach and surrounding mountains.

 Salema Beach